 The Time filter consists of recording start date, start time, and duration.

 Open and play recordings

+You can play live and completed recordings in the web player.
 On the recordings page, each recording has a play button on the right side, next to the Duration item.